 Note: Shadow Raikou, Shadow Electivire, Shadow Magnezone, Shadow Weavile and Shadow Zapdos outperform all of the best, non-Mega counters.
 Likewise, Shadow Tyranitar and Shadow Mewtwo both perform at the same level as the Pokémon in the best counters list.

-How many players does it take to beat Lugia in Pokémon?
+How many players does it take to beat Lugia in Pokémon Go?

 Lugia is a tough Raid because its defense is just so high.
 Beating the clock is the real challenge here.
-Even with top level Trainers, you'll need three, but for lower level Trainers or those without Mega or Shadow counters, you'll want at least four.
+Even with top level Trainers, you'll need three, but for lower level Trainers or those without Mega or Shadow counters, you'll want four or five.
 Weather Conditions that could impact this Raid include:

 - Windy Weather will boost Lugia's Dragon, Psychic, and Flying type moves.